shahrzadabedi/Survey/README.md

-This project is about creating surveys
+This project is about creating surveys.
+This is new edition of file